- Home

 17. Space out hairdresser visits

-18. Share your partner’s skincare
+18. Share skincare products with your partner

 If you live with your partner, it makes sense to split the cost of your basic skincare rather than double up on products.
+After all, cleansing and hydrating your skin is a unisex concern, and many products are suitable for both men and women.

 19. Buy in bulk

+When it comes to making big savings on household items, buying staple beauty products in bulk can save you hundreds of pounds over the years.
 You can buy a large tub of moisturiser, for example, that will last for months on end.
 You could even use this as a body cream, too, by adding essential oils.
+The majority will last around 12-24 months before reaching their use-by dates.

 20. Treat yourself to a beauty advent calendar